metabolomicstats/ExNormalizeMets/README.md

 #### Installation and Usage

-For a detailed installation manual and user guide, view ExNormalizeMets_Manual.pdf.
+A detailed installation manual and user guide can be viewd [here]({{ https://github.com/metabolomicstats/ExNormalizeMets }}/ExNormalizeMets_manual.1.pdf).